What Is the Easiest Way to Weld Aluminum? With Helpful Tips

 While you choose the filler metal considering the job at hand, for many projects you can pick from a few different types.
 This makes welding easier.

-The easiest aluminum filler metal is the 4043 because it’s easy to melt and flow on the joint.
+The easiest aluminum filler metal is the 4043 because it’s easy to melt and flow.
 It also has the lowest cracking risk.

-The 5356 is the best choice for wire-feeders because it’s much harder than the 4043 preventing entangled wire.
+However, with a MIG welder, it’s easier to use the 5356 wire since it’s much stronger than the 4043.
+This will prevent entangled wire (birdnesting) and frustration.
 But it creates a dirtier weld and has a higher risk of cracking.

-However, with a MIG welder it’s easier to use the 5356 wire since it’s much stronger than the 4043.
-This will prevent much frustration from wire feeding problems.

 Aluminum alloy | Filler metal |